rocky-linux/documentation/docs/books/web_services/03-application-servers.md

 fastcgi_param  REDIRECT_STATUS    200;
 ```

-For nginx to process `.php` files, the following directives must be added to the site configuration file:
+For nginx to process `.php` files, add the following directives to the site configuration file:

 If PHP-FPM is listening on port 9000: